-Patients with refractory generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody-positive represent an ultra-rare subset of MG patients2-4 who continue to suffer from severe disease symptoms and complications despite therapies currently used for MG.^{2,3,12}
+Patients with refractory generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody-positive represent an ultra-rare subset of MG patients1-4 who continue to suffer from severe disease symptoms and complications despite therapies currently used for MG.1-2,11

-MG is a debilitating, chronic and progressive autoimmune neuromuscular disease that can occur at any age but most commonly begins for women before the age of 40 and men after the age of $60^{.6,7,13,14}$ It typically begins with weakness in the muscles that control the movements of the eyes and eyelids, and often progresses to the more severe and generalized form, known as gMG with weakness of the head, neck, trunk, limb and respiratory muscles.14
+MG is a debilitating, chronic and progressive autoimmune neuromuscular disease that can occur at any age but most commonly begins for women before the age of 40 and men after the age of $60.^{5,6,12,13}$ It typically begins with weakness in the muscles that control the movements of the eyeballs and eyelids, and often progresses to the more severe and generalized form, known as gMG with weakness of the head, neck, trunk, limb and respiratory muscles.

-While most patients with gMG can be managed with therapies for MG, 10% to 15% of patients are considered refractory meaning they fail to respond adequately to or cannot tolerate multiple therapies for MG and continue to suffer profound muscle weakness, and severe disease symptoms that limit function.^{2,4,12} Patients with refractory gMG can suffer from slurred speech; choking; impaired swallowing; double or blurred vision; disabling fatigue; immobility requiring assistance; shortness of breath, and episodes of respiratory failure.
-Complications, exacerbations and myasthenic crises can require hospital and intensive care unit admissions with prolonged stays and can be life-threatening.6-8
+While most symptoms in patients with gMG are managed with therapies for MG, 10% to 15% of patients are considered refractory-meaning they do not respond to multiple therapies for MG and continue to suffer profound muscle weakness, and severe disease symptoms that limit function.1-2,11 Patients with refractory gMG can suffer from slurred speech; impaired swallowing; double or blurred vision; disabling fatigue; immobility requiring assistance; shortness of breath, and episodes of respiratory failure.
+Complications, exacerbations and myasthenic crises can require hospital and intensive care unit admissions with prolonged stays and can be life-threatening.5-7

-In patients with anti-AChR antibody-positive MG, the body's own immune system turns on itself to produce antibodies against AChR, a receptor located on muscle cells in the neuromuscular junction (NMJ) and used by nerve cells to communicate with the muscles these nerves control.^{6,7} The binding of these antibodies to AChR activates the complement cascade, another part of the immune system, which leads to a localized destruction of the muscle membrane at the NMJ.
-As a result, the communication between nerve and muscle is impaired, which in turn leads to a loss of normal muscle function.9- 11,15
+In patients with anti-AChR antibody-positive MG, the body's own immune system turns on itself to produce antibodies against AChR, a receptor located on muscle cells in the neuromuscular junction (NMJ) and used by nerve cells to communicate with the muscles these nerves control.
+The binding of these antibodies to AChR activates the complement cascade, another part of the immune system, which leads to a localized destruction of the NMJ.
+As a result, the communication between nerve and muscle is impaired, which in turn leads to a loss of normal muscle function.8-10,14

-About Soliris[®] (eculizumab)
+About Soliris® (eculizumab)

-Soliris[®] is a first-in-class complement inhibitor that works by inhibiting the terminal part of the complement cascade, a part of the immune system that, when activated in an uncontrolled manner, plays a role in serious ultra-rare disorders like paroxysmal nocturnal hemoglobinuria (PNH), atypical hemolytic uremic syndrome (aHUS) and anti-acetylcholine receptor (AChR) antibody-positive refractory generalized myasthenia gravis (gMG).
+Soliris® is a first-in-class complement inhibitor that works by inhibiting the terminal part of the complement cascade, a part of the immune system that, when activated in an uncontrolled manner, plays a role in serious ultra-rare disorders like paroxysmal nocturnal hemoglobinuria (PNH), atypical hemolytic uremic syndrome (aHUS) and anti-acetylcholine receptor (AChR) antibody-positive refractory generalized myasthenia gravis (gMG).